RaphaeleL/visualizer/README.md

 ### Controls

 - `Esc` to quit
-- `r` to re-generate the maze or reset the sorter
+- `r` to re-generate the maze or reset the sorter, do nothing in the plotter

 ## Switching algorithms

-- *Maze search*: edit `maze.h` and swap which header is included under the “Choose one algorithm” section (bfs/dfs/greedy/astar/dijkstra).
+- **Maze search**: edit `maze.h` and swap which header is included under the “Choose one algorithm” section (bfs/dfs/greedy/astar/dijkstra).
-- *Sorting*: edit `sort.h` and choose one include under its “Choose one algorithm” section (bubble/selection/merge/quick/heap).
+- **Sorting**: edit `sort.h` and choose one include under its “Choose one algorithm” section (bubble/selection/merge/quick/heap).
-- *Function plotter*: set the function as a command line argument when running `./main plotter <function>`.
+- **Function plotter**: set the function as a command line argument when running `./main plotter <function>` or edit `plotter.h` and change the default function `static double f(double x)`.

 ## Further Example